Skip to main content

 Do & Don't - What Makes an MBA Cover Letter Credible

-An MBA cover letter is read fast, but the judgment behind that first read is sharp.
+An MBA cover letter is read quickly, but the evaluation is sharp.
 Committees look for direction, maturity, and fit.
-They lose interest when the story feels generic, inflated or disconnected from the program.
+They lose interest if your story feels generic, exaggerated, or disconnected from the program.

 MBA Cover Letter Red Flags